 I sat in awe of this area as there was so much to see in every direction.

 Here is a video of my time there

-The tour was over quickly and I wish it would have shown us more than 3 of the 15 rooms, but it was still an amazing example of a California cave and I am glad I did it.
-I would love to hear if you have done any others in the comments below.
+The tour was over quickly, and I wish it would have shown us more than 3 of the 15 rooms, but it was still a fantastic example of a California cave, and I am glad I did it.
+I would love to hear if you have done any other caves in the comments below.